NEW YORK (AP) -- Kellogg is hoping it can finally turn cereal into a breakfast staple in China.

 French said cereal companies are finding greater success selling breakfast bars, which don't require milk and can be marketed as energy boosters for white-collar workers.

 Kellogg nevertheless sees potential for growth.
 The Chinese market for cereal is expected to reach $225.4 million this year, more than double what it was five years ago, according to Euromonitor International.
 That's still just a fraction of the U.S. cereal market, estimated at $9.99 billion.

 A representative for Kellogg said the company already sells brands including Frosted Flakes, Rice Krispies and Special K in China.

 General Mills Inc., the maker of Cheerios and Wheaties, already has a joint venture with Nestle, called Cereal Partners Worldwide, to sell several of its cereals in China.

-Although Pringles already has a broad presence in China, Frito-Lay has been much more aggressive in offering flavors that appeal to the Chinese, said the Mintel analyst, French.
+Although Pringles already has a broad presence in China, French said that Frito-Lay has been much more aggressive in offering flavors that appeal to the Chinese.
 Those include seafood flavors popular in various regions, as well as foreign flavors such as "Italian Ham" and "Texas Steak" that the Chinese might find exotic, French said.

-This isn't Kellogg's first attempt to expand in China.
-The company bought Zhenghang in 2008 but sold the Chinese snack food maker earlier this year after a review of its position in the country.
+This isn't Kellogg's first attempt to expand in China either; the company bought Zhenghang in 2008 but sold the Chinese snack food maker earlier this year after a review of its position in the country.